hpfast/scum/README.md

 That's the basics.
 I'm going to explore this model here with more description and eventually code as well.

 \* Mapspec is the name for the planned software implementation of this paradigm.
+\*\* I believe managing a large writing project in versioned plain text and using tools like Latex or Pandoc to style them with simple markup is the best way to go.